mooncowboy/qsec-mission6/CONTRIB.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+We welcome contributions through pull requests.
+Read this document before submitting.

+Backlog is listed in this repo's [issues](https://github.com/theplastictoy/qsec-mission6/issues).

+**Please don't submit a new version (eg: 2.1) before the previous one (2.0) is complete.**

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Also note we have a code of conduct, please follow it in all your interactions with the project.

 ## Coding Guidelines